Can I Remove the Doors Between My House and Conservatory?

 Important: Don’t Skip Building Regulations

 Some homeowners simply remove the doors without seeking approval.
-This is risky for several reasons:
+This is risky:

 - You may face enforcement action requiring the doors to be reinstated

-- When selling your property, solicitors will check for Building Regulations compliance
+- When selling your property, solicitors will check for compliance

 - Future buyers may require a significant price reduction or indemnity insurance